h-iL/hRepo/docusarus/my-website/docs/save-and-compare.md

-﻿---
-title: Mark Your Site
-slug: /
 ---
+title: Save and Compare

+---
-<iframe width="868" height="488" src="https://www.youtube.com/embed/tf2Na0OvCrA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="868" height="488" src="https://www.youtube.com/embed/S5MiBJ-s-PU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Mark your site, anywhere in the world.
+## Save your favourite designs and pit them against each other.

 Search for and trace out your site on our map.
 Leave it to our tool to hunt contextual and environmental data for your site and set up a 3D environment for you to generate design options.